Johannes-Vitt/Corona-QR-Tracker/web/poi_frontend/README.md

 - `gulp vendor` copies dependencies from node_modules to the vendor directory

 You must have npm installed globally in order to use this build environment.

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-new-age/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/new-age/).

 ## About